OpenSIPS/sipssert-opensips-tests/README.md

 Performs multiple registrations, each one overwriting the previous one
 1. Verifies that after each iteration, there is only one contact registered
 2. Checks that each registration overwrites the next one

+#### 09.lookup

+Does a registration and then relays a call to the registerd contact.

 ### Authentication